shinaushin/Projection_Mapping/README.md

 Also, always run files while in the directory that the file is in because Python imports depend on the directory in which you run the file.

-### acc_eval*.pickle / multi_marker.pickle

-pickle is a data format used by Python to easily serialize and deserialize information and is the main way I use to save data that I want to use for later at any point in time

-These pickle files contain data from the marker pose estimation accuracy evaluations conducted to visualize the position and orientation error

 ### Archive/

 Not significant